-The products in the store must be well organized, labeled with detailed information that allows the search bar to be an effective tool for the consumer.
+The products in the store must be well organized, labeled with detailed information that allows the search bar to be an effective tool for the consumers.
 Providing an auto-complete function and also a filtered search option can help drive sales, with 30% of sales coming after using the search feature.
 Clear navigation menus, with a check-out button visible on every page and transparent information on fees and delivery times, can all have a positive effect on the end-user experience.

 Making the most efficient use of all the data supplied by your customer is the key to this approach.
 Are they a returning customer?
 What device are they using?
 What are their interests?
 All the information garnered can be used to improve the user experience, search results or even the homepage can be adapted to match the user’s interests.
-Nobody wants to see content that is irrelevant to them, appeal to a customer’s interests and they will spend more time and money in the store.
+Nobody wants to see content that is irrelevant to them, appeal to a customer’s interests and they will spend more time and money in your store.

-The ability to integrate across different platforms and with your own existing systems is absolutely necessary for your e-commerce store, as is being able to add new features as they become available, otherwise the store will lose whatever cutting edge it once had.
+The ability to integrate across different platforms and with your own existing systems is absolutely necessary for your ecommerce store, as is being able to add new features as they become available, otherwise the store will lose whatever cutting edge it once had.

-In order to have customers who are happy to shop in your e-commerce store and will remain that way, it is vital that your website is clear about what it can deliver and at what cost.
+In order to have customers who are happy to shop in your ecommerce store and will remain that way, it is vital that your ecommerce web is clear about what it can deliver and at what cost.
 Information on delivery times, stock availability and shipping fees, along with a wide selection of payment options also listed, gives the customer peace of mind and can also lessen the burden on customer service inquiries.

-Although we have looked at a wide range of factors that have to be considered in order to build a successful e-commerce website, the truth is there are many more ways to optimize an e-commerce store that we have not touched on.
+Although we have looked at a wide range of factors that have to be considered in order to build a successful ecommerce website, the truth is there are many more ways to optimize an ecommerce store that we have not touched on.
 Almost all of them come down to one key factor, the user experience, as more and more retailers build an online presence, expect the competition to drive up the standard of the online shopping experience.